Researching the Legal System of the Lao People’s Democratic Republic

 • People’s Supreme Court;

-• State Audit organization; and
+• State Audit Organization; and

 Prior to the beginning of the drafting of law, however, it is the obligations of proposing authorities to notify in writing the National Assembly Standing Committee of the objective and rationale of the legislations for the committee to consider approving the commencement of the process.[54]
-The National Assembly Standing Committee is obliged to reply to the request within 15 days from the date of submission.[55]
+The National Assembly Standing Committee is obliged to reply to the request within fifteen days from the date of submission.[55]
 Upon the grant of approval by the National Assembly Standing Committee, legislative drafting and amendment are conducted as follows:[56]

-• Planning for law making and amendment;
+• Planning for law making and amendments;

 • Drafting a law;